Constraining $F(R)$ bouncing cosmologies with primordial black holes: Introduction

 In this work, we investigate the bounce realization within one of the simplest modifications of general relativity which can violate the null energy condition and thus give rise to a bouncing phase, namely the $F(R)$ gravity theory. $F(R)$ gravity forms a particular class of theories in which the Einstein–Hilbert action is upgraded to a general function of the Ricci scalar $R$ ~\cite{Nojiri:2006ri}. $F(R)$ theories have been studied extensively in the context of inflation \cite{Inagaki:2019hmm,Nojiri:2007as,Nojiri:2017qvx}, bounce \cite{Odintsov:2020zct,Bamba:2013fha,Nojiri:2014zqa} and late-time acceleration \cite{Hu:2007nk,Odintsov:2020zct,Carroll:2003wy}.
 Additionally, this class of theories has been highly successful in explaining both late and early time acceleration along with the intermediate thermal history of the Universe (see \cite{DeFelice:2010aj, Nojiri:2010wj} for reviews).
 Therefore, it would be very interesting to examine how such theories can be constrained or ruled out through the study of PBH formation within them.

 The manuscript is organised as follows: In \Sec{sec:f(R)} we introduce a class of $F(R)$ gravity theories which can induce a bouncing scale factor.
 Then, in \Sec{sec:Perturbations} we extract the curvature power spectrum close to the bounce as a function of the theoretical parameters evolved, namely the bouncing parameter $\alpha$, matching it to the curvature power spectrum during the standard radiation era when PBHs are assumed to form.
 Subsequently, in \Sec{sec:PBH}, we present the formalism to compute the PBH mass function $\beta(M)$ within peak theory.
-Followingly, in \Sec{sec:results} after investigating the effect of an initial $F(R)$ gravity phase close to the bounce on the matter power spectrum $\mathcal{P}_\mathrm{\delta}(k)$ and the PBH mass function $\beta(M)$ we set constraints on $\alpha$ by demanding that PBHs are not overproduced at PBH formation time.
+Followingly, in \Sec{sec:results} after investigating the effect of an initial $F(R)$ gravity phase close to the bounce on the curvature power spectrum $\mathcal{P}_\mathrm{\delta}(k)$ and the PBH mass function $\beta(M)$ we set constraints on $\alpha$ by requiring that GWs induced from PBH Poisson fluctuations during an early PBH dominated era before BBN are not overproduced.
 Finally, \Sec{sec:conclusions} is devoted to conclusions.